-The "valley" in Napa Valley is narrow and pretty, barely 5 miles wide and running for about 30 miles between... the Mayacamas and Vaca Mountains, its two main thoroughfares lined with vineyards and winery tasting rooms.
+The "valley" in Napa Valley is narrow and scenic, barely five miles wide and running for about 30 miles between the Mayacamas and Vaca Mountains, its two main thoroughfares lined with vineyards and winery tasting rooms.

 02 of 12

-You can see the Yosemite Valley an infinite number of photographs and films, but none of them can capture its stillness on a foggy morning, the thunderous roar of spring waterfalls, the resounding crack! of frozen-solid Yosemite Falls thawing on a winter morning - or the feeling of being dwarfed by its granite walls.
+You can see the Yosemite Valley an infinite number of photographs and films, but none of them can capture its stillness on a foggy morning, the thunderous roar of spring waterfalls, the resounding crack of frozen-solid Yosemite Falls thawing on a winter morning, or how small you'll feel next to its soaring granite walls.

-America's second-ever national park is justifiably popular, and even a short visit to the famed valley is worth your time.
-Stay longer, and you can enjoy more, photographing the Valley from Tunnel View, peering down on it from Glacier Point and venturing outside it to visit the Mariposa Grove of giant redwood trees, Tuolumne Meadows or Tenaya Lake.
+Yosemite National Park, America's second national park, is justifiably popular, and even a short visit to the famed valley is worth your time.
+Stay longer, and you can enjoy more, photographing the Yosemite Valley from Tunnel View, peering down on it from Glacier Point and venturing outside it to visit the Mariposa Grove of giant redwood trees, Tuolumne Meadows or Tenaya Lake.

 03 of 12